makersacademy/money_tracker_tech_test/README.md

 ```
 ```
 As someone with an account,
-So I track debits and credits,
+So I can track debits and credits,
 I can see relevant dates on my statement
 ```